LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * ⌨ Table of content different headers indentation
 * 🤖 think about the background of the manifest

+* 📕🎓Add a section for courses
+* 📒🧑‍🎓Make a way that students can only see their marks

 ## seositecheckup

 * To address URL canonicalization issues, it is recommended to select a primary URL for your webpage and set up